tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 ...a scripting language?
 ```

-[This article](https://thinkingelixir.com/2019-04-running-an-elixir-file-as-a-script/) covers more of how this works and some of the downsides.
-One downside not mentioned in the article is the inability to use packages.
-Since `exs` scripts are not intended to be complicated programs it makes sense this was not mentioned.
+[This article](https://thinkingelixir.com/2019-04-running-an-elixir-file-as-a-script/) covers more of how this works as well as some of the downsides.

-However, to further extend the ability for Elixir to be used in this scripting context, a new, experimental feature has [been added](https://github.com/elixir-lang/elixir/pull/10674) in 1.12, [`Mix.Install`](https://hexdocs.pm/mix/1.12.0-rc.0/Mix.html#install/2).
+In order to further extend the ability for Elixir to be used in this scripting context, a new, experimental feature has [been added](https://github.com/elixir-lang/elixir/pull/10674) in Elixir's 1.12 release, [`Mix.Install`](https://hexdocs.pm/mix/1.12.0-rc.0/Mix.html#install/2).
 With `Mix.Install`, you can list dependencies to install just like you would in a `mix.exs` file.
-If you are familiar with the Ruby ecosystem, this is similar to the [linline functionality provided by Bundler](https://bundler.io/guides/bundler_in_a_single_file_ruby_script.html).
+If you are familiar with the Ruby ecosystem, this is similar to the [inline functionality provided by Bundler](https://bundler.io/guides/bundler_in_a_single_file_ruby_script.html).

-To steal an example from the documentation, we can JSON-encode a map with [Jason](https://github.com/michalmuskala/jason).
+To start with something simple, let's steal an example from the documentation: JSON-encoding a map with the [Jason](https://github.com/michalmuskala/jason).

 ```elixir
 Mix.install([:jason])